 CheckAlive

 The CheckAlive message is used to detect connection losses.
 It therefore does not have to transport data and can be ignored by the receiver.
 Accordingly there is no response.

+If the machine support the FeatureCheckAliveResponse it must answer CheckAlive telegram of type 1 with a CheckAlive telegram of type 2.